KenTandrian/KenTandrian/README.md

 --->

 ## ⚡Technologies
-These are the technologies that I have used before.
-Please note that this list is not exhaustive and might change over time.
+These are the technologies that I am currently familiar with and have used before.
+This non-exhaustive list will be updated over time.

 ### Operating System
 [![Windows](https://img.shields.io/badge/Windows-black?style=flat&logo=windows&logoColor=0078D6)]()